kjayma/surveyor_gui/README.md

 surveyor_gui
 ============

-THE FIRST VERSION OF THIS GEM IS UNDER DEVELOPMENT!

 Surveyor_gui complements the surveyor gem.

 The surveyor gem is used to create surveys by parsing a file written in the Surveyor DSL.
 It does not include a gui for creating surveys, although it does provide a gui for taking surveys.